amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 41 - We have created a backend poperty which teh python will connect to, next we also create a Connections type, from this, we will handle all calls from Python.*
+*Snippet 41 - We have created the `backend` poperty which python will connect to, next we also create a `Connections` type, within this type, we will handle all calls from Python.*

 When a user starts our app by attempting to open an image file with our app, the filepath will be passed to our application as a CLI argument, this is how all apps are called to open a certain type of file, whether text or multimedia.

-Lets create a startup function that takes the CLI argument and pass the filepath to the GUI to show it when the app has been called.
-Also the app allows a user to navigate the folder in which an image currently been showed is found.
-So the startup method will call other methods that will handle all processes in between.
+Lets create a startup function that takes the CLI argument and pass the filepath to the GUI to show it the image.
+Also, our app allows a user to navigate the folder in which an image currently been showed is found.
+So the startup method will call other methods that will handle all processes for this functionality to work.